 You might also have the option to choose between an interest-only mortgage and a repayment mortgage.
 With a repayment mortgage, you pay back both interest and some of the capital you’ve borrowed each month, so by the end of the mortgage you have completely paid off your loan.
 Interest-only mortgages are less common nowadays; with these, you only pay off the interest on a monthly basis, and then pay off the capital all at once at the end, sometimes by selling the property.

 These are only a few of the different types of mortgages available, so it would be well worth exploring your options in more detail.
 You can find out more about all the various mortgage options that may be available to you, and how they compare, in our articles Mortgages for over 50s: What you need to know and Mortgages for over 60s: what you need to know.

 It’s not always easy to work out which mortgage option is right for you, so if you’re in any doubt, it’s worth speaking to a professional mortgage advisor.
 You can read more on why this might be a good idea in our guide Should I get advice on my mortgage?

-Most lenders will require some documentation when you apply for a mortgage, including proof of your identity and evidence of your income and outgoings.
+Most lenders will require various bits of paperwork from you when you apply for a mortgage, including proof of your identity and evidence of your income and outgoings.
 The documents you’ll need typically include, but are not limited to:

 - Utility bills